 - There are 2 BBQs if you want to bring food* out but bring snacks/sandwiches, please note there are no rubbish bins so ‘take back what you bring’

 - Water is good to drink on the island.
 Bring your water bottle, you can refill at the nursery with filtered water

 - Health and Safety: Hazards for volunteers link

 - There will be a briefing on the island.
-We will assemble at the end of wharf road (near toilets) for a talk.

 - First Aid kits available on the tractor and in the woolshed

 - AED Defribrillator in place at Isthmus Toilet Block for emergency - please follow instructions

 - Work fine on the island…….but no wifi